jwarford1/BestBuyExam/README.md

 Then stop the chrome node and restart twist the gecko driver

 run
-java -Dwebdriver.chrome.driver="chromedriver" -jar selenium-server-standalone-3.6.0.jar -role webdriver -hub http://localhost:4444/grid/gister -port 5566
+java -Dwebdriver.chrome.geckodriver="geckodriver" -jar selenium-server-standalone-3.6.0.jar -role webdriver -hub http://localhost:4444/grid/gister -port 5566

-run
 mvn clean test -Dbrowser=“firefox"

-Design Decisions Explained:
+## Design Decisions Explained:

 The following is a list of the choices I made for this exam with justifications and possible alternatives where appropriate.

-Selenium Grid:
+### Selenium Grid:

 Flexibility, re-use and deployment potential.